Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 Hiring managers found that that this was very rigid.

 It focused only on past behaviour and did not allow for a more holistic view of the person.
-This was resulting in a narrower range of candidates being selected when in fact, the ethos of the Civil Service is to be a role model in terms of diversity and equality.
+This was resulting in a narrower range of candidates being selected when in fact, the ethos of the Civil Service is to be a role model in terms of diversity, equality and inclusion.

 Success Profiles were therefore launched and are now the formalised strategy for all Government roles.
 Early adopters were HMRC, the DWP and Department of Transport however all Government departments are using this new system.